atomized1/TeamEmbrace/README.md

 # TeamEmbrace
-# we will use Github to sync all and anycode documenent we need
+# We will use Github to sync all and any code